Aliases for CASP5 Gene

 GeneCards Summary for CASP5 Gene

-CASP5 (Caspase 5, Apoptosis-Related Cysteine Peptidase) is a Protein Coding gene.
-Diseases associated with CASP5 include cowpox and myocardial infarction.
-Among its related pathways are PAK Pathway and Apoptotic Pathways in Synovial Fibroblasts.
-GO annotations related to this gene include cysteine-type peptidase activity and cysteine-type endopeptidase activity.
-An important paralog of this gene is CASP1.
+CASP5 (Caspase 5) is a Protein Coding gene.
+Diseases associated with CASP5 include Cowpox and Familial Cold Autoinflammatory Syndrome.
+Among its related pathways are Presenilin-Mediated Signaling and Ceramide Pathway.
+Gene Ontology (GO) annotations related to this gene include cysteine-type endopeptidase activity and scaffold protein binding.
+An important paralog of this gene is CASP4.